syncfusion-content/xamarin.android-docs/xamarin-android/SfComboBox/Suggestion-Display-Mode.md

 ---
 layout : post
-title : ComboBoxMode mode for Syncfusion ComboBox control in Xamarin.Android description : Learn how to change the ComboBoxMode in SfComboBox platform : Xamarin.Android control : SfComboBox
+title : ComboBoxMode mode for Syncfusion® ComboBox control in Xamarin.Android description : Learn how to change the ComboBoxMode in SfComboBox platform : Xamarin.Android control : SfComboBox